 - 25. The POLST program requires a coordinating organization with the necessary infrastructure to house and administer the program.
 The coordinating organization could be either a governmental entity or a non-governmental entity and needs to ensure accountability and alignment between the program components.
 This organization could house all components or contract out to partners or third-party vendors.
-The lead organization is responsible for and should be capable of: - Implementing the recommendations of the MN POLST Registry Advisory Committee, as applicable. - b.
-Developing and implementing strategic and operational governance such as decisionmaking processes, complaint processes, establish policies and procedures, ensure legal and regulatory compliance, align with existing standards, and define use cases, usability needs, workflows, and data definitions. - Facilitating an effective statewide POLST coalition to ensure engagement and collection of input from partners including but not limited to POLST Minnesota, Minnesota Department of Health, Minnesota Department of Human Services, Board on Aging, Minnesota Palliative Care Advisory Council, Emergency Medical Services Regulatory Board, MN e-Health Advisory Committee, Minnesota Medical Association, associations from across the care continuum, Honoring Choices, and others. - d.
-Assessing quality and other measurements for success. - e.
+The coordinating organization is responsible for and should be capable of: - a.
+Implementing the recommendations of the MN POLST Registry Advisory Committee, as applicable. - b.
+Developing and implementing strategic and operational governance such as decision-making processes, oversight, complaint processes, establish policies and procedures, ensure legal and regulatory compliance, align with existing standards, and define use cases, usability needs (including non-standard business hours), workflows, and data definitions. - c.
+Facilitating an effective statewide POLST coalition to ensure engagement and collection of input from partners including but not limited to POLST Minnesota, Minnesota Department of Health, Minnesota Department of Human Services, Board on Aging, Minnesota Palliative Care Advisory Council, Emergency Medical Services Regulatory Board, MN e-Health Advisory Committee, associations from across the care continuum (Minnesota Medical Association, Minnesota Hospital Association, Care Providers of Minnesota, LeadingAge Minnesota, Minnesota Nurses Association, Minnesota Board of Social Work, and others), Honoring Choices, and consumer and advocacy voices that are inclusive of cultural, faith, disability, and other perspectives. - d.
+Assessing quality and other measures to ensure oversight and program goals met.

+- e.
 Ensuring that any vendors and/or technical solutions comply with state and federal laws relating to data privacy and health information exchange. - f.
-Assuring the POLST program and components aligns with national and state best practices.

-- 26. The coordinating organization should, with stakeholder feedback and/or guidance, identify an entity to house the registry.
-This entity to house the registry could be but is not limited to:

-- a.
-State agency

-- b.
-Non-Profit/Foundation

-- c.
-Private Entity

-- d.
-Academic Institution

-- e.
-Collaborative or public-private partnership

-- f.
-Health information exchange organization

-- 27. TBD: For a state agency to house the POLST program, the following must be considered

-- a.
-State procurement process required

-- b.
-Chapter 13 implications <TBD>

-- c.
-Minnesota Health Records Act implications <TBD>
+Ensuring the POLST program align with national and state best practices such as HIT standards, guidance from National POLST, and leaders in end-of-life care and advance care planning. - 26.
+The Minnesota POLST Registry Advisory Committee recommends that MDH be the coordinating organization or at a minimum have oversight over the POLST Program to protect the public's interest. - 27.
+The coordinating organization should, with stakeholder feedback and guidance, identify an entity to house the registry.
+This entity to house the registry could be but is not limited to: - a.
+State agency - b.
+Non-Profit/Foundation - c.
+Private Entity - d.
+Academic Institution - e.
+Collaborative or public-private partnership - f.
+Health information exchange organization - 28.
+The Minnesota POLST Registry Advisory Committee recommends MDH as the entity to have authority and oversight over the registry and recognizes that MDH may contract out all or some of the work of the registry. - 29.
+For a state agency to be the coordinating organization for the POLST program, the following must be considered: - a.
+State requirements and expectations (e.g., procurement process, information technology processes and standards) - b.
+Minnesota Government Data Practices Act - c.
+Minnesota Health Records Act - d.
+HIPAA

-Funding
+Funding & Resources

-28. Public and private funding will be needed to implement and sustain the POLST program.

-- One-time and ongoing public funding is needed to support program implementation and maintenance.
+- 30. Public and private funding and resources will be needed to implement and sustain the POLST program. - a.
+One-time and ongoing public funding is needed to support program implementation and maintenance.
 This includes the registry, call center, and education and training. - b.
-Ongoing private investments will be needed by organizations that access the POLST registry and provide POLST access to patients.
+Ongoing private resources will be needed by organizations that access the POLST registry and provide POLST access to patients.
 Examples of areas of private investments include but are not limited to upgrades to EHRs, organizational readiness for POLST and POLST registry, staff time for POLST and registry training, updates to organizational workflows and policies, and subscription fees to health information exchange (HIE) services.

-29. Philanthropic funding could be used for any part of the POLST program.
+31. Philanthropic funding could be used for any part of the POLST program.